xd009642/xd009642.github.io/_posts/XXXX_Making_nifty_cli_tools_with_trustfall.markdown

 Looking at this data, and thinking about what I want to do I can end up with some queries:

-1. Finding docker images withing a size range (min, max optional)
+1. Finding docker images within a size range (min, max optional)
 2. Docker images older or younger than some date
 3. Ones with an exact name match (not using tag)
 4. Ones with a name that matches a regex